mahtin/tinyGS-antenna-map/INSTALL-MATPLOTLIB.md

 ### Installing Matplotlib

-After a hunk of testing, I've decied that using the system packages for `Matplotlib` (this will include `numpy`) is the best way to go.
+After a hunk of testing, I've decided that using the system packages for `Matplotlib` (this will include `numpy`) is the best way to go.

 ```bash
 $ sudo apt-get install -y python3-matplotlib